-You will be in a postoperative splint for the first week.
+You will be in a postoperative splint for the first week, to hold the fracture in the correct position.

-The sling helps support the arm, and keeps it elevated to help with swelling.
+A sling helps support the arm in the splint, and keeps it elevated to help with swelling.

 Keep the postoperative splint clean and dry.